NalbertLeal/wrench/README.md

 **P.S.: There was no problem with the conda environment creation process using `windows WSL ubuntu`.
 But, `ubuntu OS` and `pop OS` may require the installation of some libraries used by certain dependencies.
 That was my experience with the environment creation process.**

+**PS.
+2: Windows is NOT an option for using wrench.
+According to reddit users, the package `faiss-gpu` (a dependency of wrench) requires Linux.
+To use it on Windows, you must use `windows WSL`.**

 ## Download datasets:

 ```python